ma-compbio/GAGE-seq/README.md

 ## Input data

 Our integration framework takes two or more co-assayed single-cell datasets as input.
 The co-assayed single-cell datasets are required to share one modality.
 For each dataset, 1) a processed file for each modality and 2) metadata of cells are required.
 The processed file will be internally generalized to a cell-by-feature matrix.
-For example, the matrix is the expression count matrix for scRNA-seq, where each gene is a feature; the scATAC profiles of multiple chromosomes will be concatenated along chromosomes and each feature is one genomic locus at a particular chromosome; the scHi-C contact map for each cell will be flattened into a vector and concatenated just as scATAC profiles.
+For example, the matrix is the expression count matrix for scRNA-seq, where each gene is a feature; the scATAC profiles of multiple chromosomes will be concatenated along chromosomes and each feature is one genomic locus at a particular chromosome; the scHi-C contact map for each cell will be flattened into a vector and concatenated just as scATAC profiles, where each feature is a locus pair.

 ## Overview of the framework